 If you're seeing an "Error 400: policy_enforced" message when accessing one of your Gmail accounts within Shift, this is indicative that you need to adjust your email account's security settings, internally, at the administrative level.
+Keep reading for more information.

 This particular error message is delivered when a Gmail account has had "Advanced Protection" enabled.
 When "Advanced Protection" is enabled within your Google account, non-Google apps and services are blocked by default from accessing your Google Drive and Gmail.